Building a continuous benchmarking ecosystem in bioinformatics: Scope and interpretation of benchmarking results

-Parameters can be included into a benchmark to test method performance across a range of settings, allowing the impact of parameter choices to be assessed or to find the optimal parameter settings.
-Notably, when assessing the impact of a certain parameter, the research objective of the benchmark differs from a classic method comparison: methods that do not include the parameter to be explored cannot be evaluated for this question.
-Parameters can be method-specific, but also dataset-specific, e.g., the true number of clusters when evaluating clustering algorithms.
-In this case, they can also be seen as (dataset-specific) metadata and the method performances can be compared depending on the availability of this metadata.
-A direct comparison between methods, with only some utilizing these metadata prevents differentiating between the effect of the parameter and the method itself for performance evaluation.
-Similarly, optimizing parameters for some but not other methods can skew results.
-Again, method-specific parameter tuning can be seen as a separate benchmarking task.
-Alternatively, a method that uses different settings can be interpreted as multiple distinct methods that are evaluated as part of the benchmark.
-This should be clearly communicated in the results.
+Parameter choices influence results interpretation, as they can be included in a benchmark to test performance across a wider range of settings, or to find the optimal parameter settings.
+Dataset-specific parameters, e.g., the true number of clusters when evaluating clustering algorithms, are not method-specific; they can be seen as (dataset-specific) metadata.
+To differentiate between the effect of the parameter and the methods performances themselves, data-specific parameters should be shared across methods during evaluation.
+Similarly, optimizing method-specific parameters for some but not other methods can skew results and should be avoided.
+Aside of optimal and method-specific parameter searches, comparing a method under different settings against other methods can be viewed as comparing fully distinct methods, which should be clearly communicated in the results.
+For continuous and collaborative benchmarking, parameter optimization and usage should be governed and coordinated between all contributors, ideally ensuring comparability and interpretability of the results.

-Altogether, evaluating parameters as part of a benchmark can give useful insights, but should be linked to a distinct and independent research objective.

-For continuous and collaborative benchmarking, parameter tuning and usage should be governed and coordinated between all contributors.
-Ideally, the benchmarker specifies the parameter scope and related research objectives at the beginning of the benchmark to ensure comparability and interpretability of the results.
+Aside of task-tailored scores (i.e., intrinsic or extrinsic cluster validity measures for clustering tasks), collecting metrics to report computing performance (i.e., wallclock, on-disk read-write operations), requirements (e.g., GPUs, minimum memory) and their scalability depending on the input size (e.g., whether runtimes increase linearly, quadratically, etc) is key during benchmarking.
+To measure these performance metrics accurately, benchmarking systems ideally would provide means to: i) characterize the hardware running the benchmark, so method runtimes are comparable; ii) track performance (CPU or GPU usage, memory) when running each benchmark component; iii) introduce minimal overhead during profiling; iv) collect variability in performance by running each method several times; and, v) go beyond reporting average resource usage and provide them over execution time (e.g., so embarrassingly-parallel algorithms can be differentiated from largely single-cored runs with few bursts of parallel execution).